QGCoder/libqgcodeeditor/README.md

-Copy the header `QGcodeEditor.h` to a suitable include directory that is in your include path spec
+Copy the header `QGCodeEditor.h` to a suitable include directory that is in your include path spec

 (suggest your {QtInstallDir}/include)